DFE-Digital/architecture/common-components/index.md

 <a name="eapim"></a>
 ### 2. Enterprise API Management
-Enterprise Integration and API management services make it easier to share data quickly and securely – whether you’re an integration partner, developer, publisher, or data consumer.
+Enterprise integration and API management services make it easier to share data quickly and securely – whether you’re an integration partner, developer, publisher or data consumer.

 **Enterprise API Management (EAPIM) Platform**

 The EAPIM platform provides a central place to host and discover APIs.
 It is a secure and fully accredited service that makes it easy to both publish and consume APIs.

 EAPIM has been developed using Microsoft Azure’s API gateway, and the solution is deployed within the [CIP hosting platform](#cip) with an expert team supporting the infrastructure.

-Below is an overview of some of the key benefits.
+Here are some of the key benefits:

-**Making it easier to share data**
+- **Making it easier to share data**
   - Developers can securely publish their APIs quickly in one place using the developer portal
   - Data consumers can view all the APIs available and request access to data
   - The service scales quickly in response to changing demand

-**Reducing the admin for developer teams**
+- **Reducing the admin for developer teams**
   - Developers can host their APIs quickly by using automated features to build, test and publish.
 Features include automated on-boarding, templates, tested global policy controls, and identity and access management
   - Once an APIs is hosted, there’s no need for developers to perform any platform maintenance
   - Security accreditation is already in place

-**Cost savings**
+- **Cost savings**
   - EAPIM has a flexible subscription model, which means you won’t pay for more hosting space than you use
   - By moving APIs to EAPIM, we are reducing the number of duplicate API platforms across the estate

 __Integration middleware__

 In addition to the API platform, integration middleware services are also available.
 These services use APIs to improve data sharing between multiple systems.

 The middleware technology improves access to siloed data and can deliver it between multiple systems in near real-time.
-By integrating systems in this way, we get better visibility of data, reduce the need to manually input data into multiple systems, increase efficiency, and reduce the risk of data error.
+By integrating systems in this way, we get better visibility of data, reduce the need to manually input data into multiple systems, increase efficiency and reduce the risk of data error.

 __Documentation__

 Read the [Operating Model](https://educationgovuk.sharepoint.com/sites/lveesfa00073/API%20Management/Forms/AllItems.aspx?id=%2Fsites%2Flveesfa00073%2FAPI%20Management%2FPlatform%20Documentation%2FService%20Operating%20Model%20%28SOM%29%2FCurrent%20Version&viewid=00000000%2D0000%2D0000%2D0000%2D000000000000) for more information about the solution design, security, availability, support and governance.
-If you need access to this document, please contact Matt Morgan.
+If you need access to this document, please contact [Matt Morgan](https://eur.delve.office.com/?u=2bea9bd4-72ee-4174-850b-f6531174a2c7&v=work).

 __Support__